 Making Fairy Soup!

 I filled up a large stock pot with water, added some food colouring, set it on the table and called the girls over.

 They went for the glitter first.
 I kind of thought they would.

 If you know me at all, you know that the hooligans are a little glitter deprived.
 I’m a total glitterphobe, but after the success that we had using it in our fairy mud last week, I was happy to bring it out again today.
 I’m really making progress, aren’t I?
 Mind you, it helps that we’re outside.
-I’m pretty certain you’ll never see us generously dusting our crafts with the stuff.
-It’s just not gonna happen!
+Maybe one day we’ll graduate to using it inside.